rsdoiel/antenna/journalism.md

 date: 2025-03-28, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated March 29 at 11:19 a.m.</em>
 The Department of Justice announced an investigation into UCLA on Thursday for the alleged use of affirmative action when admitting students.
-A 2023 Supreme Court ruling made it illegal to consider race in the college admissions process nationwide, but affirmative action was already illegal across the UC at the time due to California voters passing Proposition 209 – which banned the practice in public employment, education and contracting – in 1996.

 <br>